 Whilst recognising that the LoA is designed to raise the entry requirements at the preapplication stage, Workgroup members did not want the LoA to require Users to get binding commitments from landowners.
-A Workgroup member highlighted that the LoA should not secure land rights in any way, and that those considerations would form evidencing
+A Workgroup member highlighted that the LoA should not secure land rights in any way, and that those considerations would form evidencing compliance to the M3 Land Rights Queue Management milestone (as per the CMP376 Inclusion of Queue Management process within the CUSC).

-8 And as such, the CUSC cannot place obligations, per se, on landowners or their representatives - it can only do so, in this regard, on Users as CUSC parties.
+&lt;sup>8 And as such, the CUSC cannot place obligations, per se, on landowners or their representatives - it can only do so, in this regard, on Users as CUSC parties.

-9 See below.
+See below.

-10 To the benefit of landowners (or their representatives) making it clear that they are not obligated.
+To the benefit of landowners (or their representatives) making it clear that they are not obligated.